rubenrubiob/update-symfony-for-designers/README.md

 You need to enable the [exec](http://php.net/manual/en/function.exec.php) call for your webserver.

-This is only a script for development environment.
+This is a script only for development environments.
 Do not use it in production servers.

 If you have any correction, any suggestion… just let me know!